 But, thanks to a little encouragement from my favorite (and only) quilt husband, Sarah, who blogs over at Saries Cherries – I gave sewing clothes another go.
 I decided to start with a free Colette Pattern called Madeline Mini Bloomers.
 Sarah had just made a pair that were super fun and cute.
 And hey, I figured if I screwed up too bad, no one would really ever see them, since I’d probably just sleep in them.

 The first thing I had to do to make my shorts was print out the pattern, cut it up and assemble it.
+I wanted to invest in the best dress form I could find so that I could use it make sure the pieces would fit properly, but I thought it was probably a bit soon to spend the money as I still wasn’t sure if I’d have the patience for this to become a proper hobby.
 It took a pretty good amount of tape to stick 16 sheets of paper together, but printing out this free pattern was still way less expensive than buying a pattern would ever be.

 I took my newly made pattern pieces and laid them out on my fabric, marking it with a disappearing fabric marker.
 The next step was to cut the pattern out.
 Since it was 2 layers with one pattern drawing, I cut my pattern using my rotary cutter.
 I picked out some cute silky fabric for mine.
 It breathes well as wasn’t anywhere near as difficult to sew as I thought it would be.